 How to Make Jam in a Bread Maker

-Using a bread maker to make jam is easier and quicker than other methods – see our step by step guide on how to make jam in a bread maker below.
+Using a bread maker to make jam is easier and quicker than other methods – see my step by step guide on how to make jam in a bread maker below.

 About Making Jam